Should you look outside your borders for your software development talent? Here’s what you need to consider.

 When a company says it’s “offshoring,” that means it’s looking outside its company, and outside its borders, for at least a portion of its software development.
 These arrangements can vary widely.

 It could be as straightforward as hiring a single freelance developer from another country from a “job matching” site or from your own job listing.
-Or, companies often elect to hire their talent through an offshoring firm, which provides its own project management, talent procurement.
+Or, companies often elect to hire overseas programmers through an offshoring firm, which provides its own project management, talent procurement.

 Alternately, clients can hire teams that will work directly with their own internal staff.
 This type of “outstaffing” arrangement allows companies to manage offshored team members directly.
 Without a project manager in the way, the outstaffed team becomes your team with direct line reporting— just not part of your internal headcount.